-(f) The contractor shall comply with, and assist the Department of Energy in complying with, ES&H requirements of all applicable laws and regulations, and applicable directives identified in the clause of this contract on Laws, regulations, and DOE Directives.
+(f) The contractor shall comply with, and assist the Department of Energy in complying with, ES&H requirements of all applicable laws and regulations, and applicable directives identified in the clause of this contract entitled, "Laws, Regulations, and DOE Directives."
 The contractor shall cooperate with Federal and non-Federal agencies having jurisdiction over ES&H matters under this contract.